N91489/Retro8/README.md

 ```

 **2. Build the Project**

-Ensure you have any of the C compiler's,
+Ensure you have any of the C compiler's, > gcc